 - 1. No hats, hoods, bandanas, head-coverings, or sunglasses.
 Students may not wear anything that conceals their identity or obscures their face, except for religious and/or medically-necessitated reasons. - 2.
 Clothing or jewelry with offensive images or language, including profanity, hate speech, pornography, alcohol, tobacco, drugs, firearms, or related material is prohibited.
 Clothing or jewelry relating to illegal activity is prohibited. - 3.
 Students may not wear clothing that exposes private body parts or underwear/undergarments. - 4.
 Students may not wear clothing exposing the midriff or back while in a standing position. - 5.
 Shorts/Skirts must come down to the mid-thigh for appropriate length. - 6.
-Shoes will be worn at all times and cannot cause excessive wear or damage to school property. - 7.
-Students may not wear clothing items or accessories with sharp pieces or points which could be a safety hazard for students. - 8.
-Students will be expected to comply with stipulations placed on them by areas of our academic/extracurricular programs that consider standards of dress as necessary parts of their program (example: field trips, athletic squads, work programs, laboratories, etc.) - 9.
-In circumstances that might be considered dangerous to a student wearing a particular mode of dress or hairstyle (e.g. laboratory situations), the student may be required to wear special clothing or protective gear. - 10.
+Holes that are a current trend in jeans/pants that are located above the knee require a clothing layer to be worn underneath to avoid skin being exposed. - 7.
+Shoes will be worn at all times and cannot cause excessive wear or damage to school property. - 8.
+Students may not wear clothing items or accessories with sharp pieces or points which could be a safety hazard for students. - 9.
+Students will be expected to comply with stipulations placed on them by areas of our academic/extracurricular programs that consider standards of dress as necessary parts of their program (example: field trips, athletic squads, work programs, laboratories, etc.) - 10.
+In circumstances that might be considered dangerous to a student wearing a particular mode of dress or hairstyle (e.g. laboratory situations), the student may be required to wear special clothing or protective gear. - 11.
 On special Spirit/Theme Days, exceptions to the above may be made.
 Any exceptions will be announced in advance.